awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/_index.md

 ## Introduction

-The AWS Well-Architected Tool supports [Custom lenses](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-custom.html) in Nov 2021, providing a consolidated view and a consistent way to measure and improve workloads on AWS without relying on spreadsheets or third-party systems.
+The AWS Well-Architected Tool supports [Custom lenses](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-custom.html) in Nov 2021 to compliment to default six pillars of the Well-Architected Framework.
+Within a custom lens, customers can create their own pillars, questions, best practices, helpful resources, and improvement plans.
+They also can specify rules to determine which options, when not followed, result in high or medium risk issues being flagged.
+Customers then provide their own guidance for resolving the risk.
+Custom lenses can be shared across multiple AWS accounts for more visibility.

 This lab introduces the AWS Well-Architected Tool's [Custom lenses feature](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-custom.html).
 Using [Amazon DynamoDB Configuration Checks as the example](https://github.com/aws-samples/custom-lens-wa-sample), we demonstrate how a self-defined pillar and questions structure can be used for a domain-specific review.

 ## Goals:

 * Learn how to build custom lenses for domain-specific reviews.
-* Use the example to understand the difference between a Well-Architected Framework Review and a Custom Lenses Review.
+* Understand the difference between a Well-Architected Framework Review and a Custom Lens Review.

 ## Prerequisites:

-* An
-[AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.
+* An [AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.
-* An Identity and Access Management (IAM) user or federated credentials into that account that has permissions to use the AWS Well-Architected Tool [**(WellArchitectedConsoleFullAccess managed policy)**](https://docs.aws.amazon.com/wellarchitected/latest/userguide/iam-auth-access.html).
+* An Identity and Access Management (IAM) user or federated credentials into that account that has permissions to access the AWS Well-Architected Tool with the [**WellArchitectedConsoleFullAccess**](https://docs.aws.amazon.com/wellarchitected/latest/userguide/iam-auth-access.html) managed policy.

 ## Costs:
 * There are no costs for this lab